 How Did Amatex Use Asbestos?

-For decades, asbestos was the material of choice for heat resistant products.
-Therefore, American Asbestos Textile Corporation utilized this material in the manufacture of their products.
-While the company no longer uses asbestos, in years past the material was abundant, effective, and inexpensive.
+For decades, asbestos was the material of choice for heat-resistant products; therefore, American Asbestos Textile Corporation utilized this material to manufacture their products.
+While the company no longer uses asbestos, the material was abundant, effective, and inexpensive in years past.

 People exposed to asbestos can potentially inhale the fibers, which are tiny and light.
 These tiny fibers easily become airborne and often settle as dust on surfaces.
 Those who work around asbestos can inhale or consume the fibers.
 They are also at risk of transporting the fibers home on their clothing, putting their family members at risk of exposure.